Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 Cross-linked Polyethylene (PEX)

-OIT testing (ASTM D3895) confirmed non-uniform antioxidant distribution from a leading PEX manufacturer.
-Areas with low stabilizer concentration degraded and became brittle within a few years of installation.
+OIT testing (ASTM D3895) confirmed premature antioxidant depletion in PEX pipe from a leading manufacturer.
+The pipe degraded and became brittle within a few years of installation.

 Polypropylene (PP)